 CloudTrail alerts appear on the Alerts page.

-- Clicking the CloudTrail tab will display a histogram and a list of all active CloudTrail alerts.
+- Click the CloudTrail tab to display a histogram and a list of all active CloudTrail alerts.

-- Clicking the expand / collapse button will display the Filter dialog.
-For additional information about alert filtering options, please review the Alert View article.
+- Click the expand / collapse button to display the Filter dialog.
+For additional information about alert filtering options, see Alert View.

-- Clicking List View will display alerts by severity level.
+- Click List View to display alerts by severity level.

 Select the image to enlarge it.

-Clicking an alert will display the alert preview pane along with the following information:
+Click an alert to display the alert preview pane along with the following information:

 - The date and time of the API call

 - The user name that made the API call